 How to segregate and compost waste

 The conversation about waste seldom makes it to our living rooms.
 No wonder, my folks put up so much resistance against the simple act of segregating waste.
 But now that I’m locked down with them, they’ve finally relented!

 The process is really simple.
 All you need to do is use two bins instead of one.
 All wet waste (food waste, soiled plain paper and anything biodegradable) goes into one.
 All dry waste into another.

 For the wet waste, dig a pit in your backyard if you have one.
 Discard the wet waste in it once or twice a day, and cover with an equal amount of dry leaves.

 If you live in an apartment, get yourself an Eco Bin, which allows easy and hygienic disposal of wet waste.
 In a few weeks, you’ll have compost to grow your own vegetables!
 See this comprehensive pit composting guide if you have a backyard or these indoor composting options.

 The dry waste should ideally be sent to a recycling facility.
 Figure out if there’s a collection service or center in your vicinity.
 If not, perhaps you could arrange for community collection, to be sent to the nearest facility every week or month.
 Alternatively, discuss with your local ragpickers what they are able to salvage and try to find solutions to the remaining waste.

-Tips for low waste sustainable living
+Tips for low waste and sustainable living at home